 What’s even more remarkable about DeBlois’s work with the Dragon films is how his writing has inspired something rare for animation: a franchise that thrives on a singular vision and is incredibly lore-driven, with ongoing arcs that weave through films, shorts, TV shows, and (eventually) graphic novels.
 By the time How to Train Your Dragon 3 comes out, Dean DeBlois will have constructed one of the most intricate animated film sagas of all time, and he will have done it with the knowledge that he was able to maintain his creative imprint as a storyteller across all three!

 Bryan Lynch (Puss in Boots, Minions, The Secret Life of Pets)

-You have movies like this year’s Kubo and the Two Strings, that give viewers a richly-crafted and unapologetically mature piece of animated storytelling.
-Then, you have films that don’t aim as high and just want you to come in and enjoy the show (turning your brain off might be a factor as well).
+There are movies like this year’s Kubo and the Two Strings, that give viewers a richly-crafted and un-apologetically mature piece of animated storytelling.
+Then, there are films that don’t aim as high and just want you to come in and enjoy the show (turning your brain off might be a factor as well).
 We get maybe two or three of those films every year (this year’s top examples: Angry Birds and Storks).
-So, wouldn’t they be easy enough for a screenwriter that they could write those movies in their sleep?
+So, wouldn’t these films be easy enough for a screenwriter that he or she could write them in their sleep?
 Not exactly.
 Animated movies of that caliber still need to hit the notes they need in order to be worthwhile or else they turn into Norm of the North.
 So, who’s really the best at writing this type of animated movie?
 I’ll make the case for Bryan Lynch.